llamaseer/test-engineer-resources/test_engineer_resources.md

 # Books

-- [Release it!](https://pragprog.com/titles/mnee2/release-it-second-edition/) by Michael Nygard - explains how software can fail and how to make it robust
+- [Release it!](https://pragprog.com/titles/mnee2/release-it-second-edition/) by Michael Nygard - explains how software can fail and how to make it robust, with many real examples.

 - [Obey the Testing Goat!](https://www.obeythetestinggoat.com/)  by Harry J.W.
 Percival - Test Driven Development explained with a hands-on tutorial using Python's Django web framework

+- [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) by David Thomas, Andrew Hunt - making good programming decisions while being realistic about efficiency and tradeoffs

 - [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppman - deep dive on making performant database decisions

-- [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) by David Thomas, Andrew Hunt - making good programming decisions while being realistic about efficiency and tradeoffs

 - [The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win](https://www.barnesandnoble.com/w/the-phoenix-project-gene-kim/1115141434) by Gene Kim, Kevin Behr, George Spafford

+- [Fluent Python](https://www.fluentpython.com/) by Luciano Rmalho - covers lots of ground in langauge features in the core philosophy of writing idiomatic python code

+- [Architecture Patterns with Python](https://www.oreilly.com/library/view/architecture-patterns-with/9781492052197/) - shows how to implement a full service architecture with emphasis on test driven development, refactoring, and domain-driven design.
+Many good references to other valuable reading along the way.

+- [Practical Object-oriented Design: An Agile Primer Using Ruby](https://www.poodr.com/) - primarily used this as a nice light introduction to Ruby, but has pretty good discussion of well-designed classes with emphasis on how to refactor.

 - [Cracking the Coding Interview](https://www.thriftbooks.com/w/cracking-the-coding-interview_gayle-laakmann-mcdowell/256992/item/41575011/) - classic prep book for coding interviews (used also by interviewers)

-- [Fluent Python](https://www.fluentpython.com/) by Luciano Rmalho - covers lots of ground in langauge features in the core philosophy of writing idiomatic python code

 # Communities